Banowany/SwiftAPI/README.md

     ```
     MC,BAERMCMCXXX,BIC11,BANK JULIUS BAER (MONACO) S.A.M.,"12 BOULEVARD DES MOULINS  MONACO, MONACO, 98000",MONACO,MONACO,Europe/Monaco
     ```

+    This file is necessary because the project starts with an empty database.
+When the application detects no records in the database, it will initialize and populate the database using the `swift.csv` file.

 ## Running Instructions
 1. Start the application using Docker Compose